ratwolfzero/hopalong_python/README.md

 Advantages:

-- Memory Efficiency: The two-pass approach reduces memory requirements by recalculating trajectory points, eliminating the need for large-scale caching.
+- Memory Efficiency: The two-pass approach recalculates trajectory points instead of caching them, reducing memory requirements.

-- JIT Compatibility: The simple, sequential structure is well-suited for Just-In-Time (JIT) compilation, enhancing execution speed.
+- Optimized for JIT Compilation: The straightforward, sequential structure is well-suited for Just-in-Time (JIT) compilation, resulting in faster execution.

-- Scalability: As the number of iterations grows, the two-pass approach’s efficiency in memory usage and processing speed becomes much more advantageous.
+- Scalable Performance: As the number of iterations grows, the two-pass approach maintains efficiency in both memory usage and processing speed.

 Disadvantage: Trajectory points must be computed in both passes, but this trade-off is minimal.
 As the number of iterations increases, the benefits of memory efficiency and processing speed outweigh this drawback.